soffes/blog/published/2011-11-09-always-initialize-to-nil/always-initialize-to-nil.markdown

+---
-# Always Initialize to Nil
+title: Always Initialize to Nil
+categories: development ios objective-c
+---

 Here's an excerpt from [a great blog post](http://ryfar.com/post/12591151308/initialize) on why you should always initialize your variables to `nil`.